andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 ```

 I few changes need to be done in order for this authentication flow to work.
-* GenerateSecret - We first get rid of this property since it is not needed for this flow.
+* *GenerateSecret* - We first get rid of this property since it is not needed for this flow.
-* AllowedOAuthFlows - When using the User/Password auth flow we do not need to set this property.
+* *AllowedOAuthFlows* - When using the User/Password auth flow we do not need to set this property.
-* AllowedOAuthScopes - Since we are not using an OAuth flow we do not need to set up scopes.
+* *AllowedOAuthScopes* - Since we are not using an OAuth flow we do not need to set up scopes.
-* SupportedIdentityProviders - We are going to use *COGNITO* as our only provider.
+* *SupportedIdentityProviders* - We are going to use *COGNITO* as our only provider.
 You can configure different identity providers to simplify your users sign in by using Google, Facebook or any of the supported providers.
-* ExplicitAuthFlows: this is where we will configure the *ALLOW_USER_PASSWORD_AUTH* which will allow us to authenticate using a username and a password.
+* *ExplicitAuthFlows*: this is where we will configure the *ALLOW_USER_PASSWORD_AUTH* which will allow us to authenticate using a username and a password.
 I've added *ALLOW_REFRESH_TOKEN_AUTH* since it's required but we will not be going to do token refreshes in this post.

 #### 4. Updates to API Gateway
 The only thing that needs to change in the API Gateway is the removal of the *AuthorizationScopes*.
 For this flow this is not needed.